Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Distributed optimization

-The dual variable $\lambda$ has the interpretation of the price vector for violating the inequalities \eqref{e-opt-cond2}.
-Then the variable $y=-A^T\lambda$ has the interpretation of the price vector local to the primal variable $x$.
+The dual variable $\lambda$ has the interpretation of the price vector for violating the inequalities \eqref{e-opt-cond2}, and the variable $y=-A^T\lambda$ has the interpretation of the price vector local to the primal variable $x$.
 Note that $y$ can be decomposed into price vectors $y_i = -A_i^T \lambda$ local to each agent's primal variable $x_i$.
+Define the optimal primal variable $x^\star$ and the optimal prices $\lambda^\star$.
+When $f$ is strictly convex, $x^\star$ is unique, but the price vector $\lambda^\star$ need not be.